timjansen/sparkplug.js/README.md

 * allows more than one AMD module per &lt;script> (so you can compress them into a single file)
 * provides you with a <code>require()</code> function to obtain references to module exports

+## Why use sparkplug.js?

+Use sparkplug.js if...

+* you want a <code>require()</code> function that works just like in node.js
+* you want AMD modules without the overhead of true AMD loaders

 ## How do I use sparkplug.js?

 You have to